MicrosoftDocs/learn/learn-pr/azure/connect-on-premises-network-with-vpn-gateway/includes/4-exercise-create-a-site-to-site-vpn-gateway-using-azure-cli-commands.md

 Next, you'll create a VPN gateway to simulate an on-premises VPN device.

-1. Run this command in Cloud Shell to create the **PIP-VNG-HQ-Network** public IP address.
+1. Run the following command in Cloud Shell to create the **PIP-VNG-HQ-Network** public IP address.

     ```azurecli
     az network public-ip create \